JSFreelance/HttpSessionManager/README.md

 - [ ] Add session expiration feature
 - [ ] Add skinny ORM support in service layer
 - [ ] Update basket feature
-- [ ] Add Pagination for all API endpoints (We can't display long data sets in only one request)
+- [ ] Add Pagination for all API endpoints (We can't display large data sets in only one request)
 - [ ] Production and Development environments built in Docker/Docker compose

 # In process: